Lennoxtown: Lennoxtown Railway

 The railway to Lennoxtown was an extension of the Glasgow to Edinburgh line.
-The first 5+1/2 mi of this line, from Lenzie to Lennoxtown, were built by the Edinburgh and Glasgow railway, under powers obtained in 1845 and it was officially opened on 5 July 1848.
+The first 5+1/2 mi of this line, from Lenzie to Lennoxtown, were built by the Edinburgh and Glasgow railway under powers obtained in 1845 and was officially opened on 5 July 1848.
 The railway was initially intended to serve the print fields at Lennoxtown but it eventually allowed passengers and provided this service as far as Aberfoyle.
-The passenger service was discontinued in October 1951, the transportation of goods continuing but only as far as Lennoxtown from 1959.
+The passenger service was discontinued in October 1951, with the transportation of goods continuing but only as far as Lennoxtown from 1959.
 The line closed completely in 1966.
-Lennoxtown Station won first prize for being the best kept railway station in Scotland in 1897 and then for 7 years in succession from 1922 to 1928 and again in 1930 and 1931.
+Lennoxtown Station won first prize for being the best-kept railway station in Scotland in 1897, for 7 consecutive years from 1922 to 1928 and again in 1930 and 1931.

 Lennoxtown Training Centre

-It was announced that the Celtic training ground was going to be built in Lennoxtown' in 2005 by the manager Gordon Strachan.
+It was announced that the Celtic training ground was going to be built in Lennoxtown in 2005 by the manager Gordon Strachan.
 The 50 acre training ground was built on the grounds of Lennox castle and was officially opened in October 2007.
 The facility has three natural grass, UEFA match-size pitches, and one full-size, all-weather, floodlit artificial pitch.
 There is undersoil heating, a state-of-the-art gym, a sauna and steam room, and changing facilities.

-Local football teams, such as the Campsie Boys' Club, train there once a week.
+Local football teams such as the Campsie Boys' Club train there once a week.
 Celtic liaise with the local schools (St. Machan's and Lennoxtown Primary School) to allow occasional use of their training facilities.
 There are educational facilities for the young Celtic Academy footballers at the ground and arrangements for them to attend St.Ninian's High School in Kirkintilloch.
 The school football team use the training ground facilities.
 Stuart Findlay was part of the initial intake of this scheme in 2009 before leaving Celtic and establishing himself as a professional with Kilmarnock.

 Town hall

-In the 1860s a town hall at Lennoxtown was built, now called the Campsie Memorial Hall; construction began in 1866 and was funded by subscriptions.
-Two years later, the hall was opened.
-Altogether, it cost £1,340.
-In the 1950s, the District Council took over the hall to renovate the building.
+The construction of a town hall began in 1866 and was completed in 1868.
+The total cost of building was £1,340, which would be equivalent to over £120,000 in today’s currency.
+It is currently known as the Campsie Memorial Hall.

+In the 1950s, the District Council took over and renovated the hall.